LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 file names.

 A new time-stepping module, :ref:`SPRKStep <ARKODE.Mathematics.SPRKStep>`, was added to ARKODE.
-This time-stepper provides symplectic partitioned Runge-Kutta methods for Hamiltonian systems.
+This time-stepper provides explicit symplectic partitioned Runge-Kutta methods up to order 10 for separable Hamiltonian systems.

 Changes in v5.5.1
 -----------------